Locating the QCD critical point through contours of constant entropy density

 The expansion coefficients $\coef_{2n}$ are evaluated at $\mu_B = 0$ and can be expressed in terms of other thermodynamic quantities (see the Supplemental Material for technical details).
 The expression for $\coef_{2}$ reads~

 Here $\chi_2^B = \left[ \frac{\partial^2 (p/T)^4}{\partial (\mu_B/T)^2} \right]_T$ is the baryon number susceptibility, $s(T_0)$ is the entropy density, and $'$ indicates the temperature derivative at a constant $\mu_B$.
+In Eq.~\eqref{eq:C2}, we can see that the expansion coefficient contains not only the second derivative of pressure with respect to $\mu_B$, but also the second derivative with respect to $T$ and a mixed derivative with respect to $T$ and (twice) $\mu_B$.
+This reflects the fact that the present expansion is not taken at constant temperature, but rather on contours of constant entropy density---which curve towards lower temperatures at higher values of $\mu_B$---thus covering an extended region of the phase diagram.
 High-order coefficients $\coef_{2n}$ involve high-order baryon number susceptibilities and high-order temperature derivatives.
 We restrict the present analysis to $\coef_{2}$ and leave the inclusion of higher order terms for the future when more precise lattice results become available.

 \paragraph*{\bf Lattice QCD input.}